 - Why did Warren Buffett really buy Japanese trading stocks?

 The most well-known Japanese stock-market index is the Nikkei 225.
 Investors are most likely to see this index quoted in the financial press and used as a general gauge of the health and outlook of Japan’s economy and stock market.
 As the name suggests, this tracks the 225 largest stocks listed in Japan.

 However, while the index is famous, it is rarely used by UK investors to gain exposure to the country, with most exchange traded funds (ETFs) and index funds tracking different indices.

 The principle reason for this is that the Nikkei 225 is price-weighted, not market-capitalisation-weighted.
 In a price-weighted index, the trading prices of stocks determine how much of the index they comprise.
 Many investors view this method of weighting as inferior to market capitalisation.
 As a result, the index is not tracked by many ETFs or index funds.
-The only one available on the interactive investor platform is the iShares Nikkei 225 ETF JPY Acc GBP (LSE:CNKY), with a relatively steep charge of 0.48%.
+One way to track this is the iShares Nikkei 225 ETF JPY Acc GBP (LSE:CNKY).
+However, it has a relatively steep charge of 0.48%.
 A cheaper option is the Xtrackers Nikkei 225 ETF 1D GBP (LSE:XDJP), with a charge of just 0.09%.

 Another well-known index is the TOPIX.
 This index is market-capitalisation-weighted and is also often cited in the media as a key metric for the performance of Japan’s economy and stock market.
 However, as with the Nikkei 225, it is rarely used by UK investors to track the Japanese market.